nadimaiza/wiremind/README.md

 # wiremind
 This project explores key features in air cargo shipments to predict the price per kilogram.
 We conducted an in-depth analysis to identify influential factors, trained a regression model, and evaluated its performance, aiming to enhance future understanding and optimize pricing predictions.

+## Local Setup

+### Installation
+To follow this project, please install the following locally:

+- **Python 3.8+**

+### Python Packages
+Install the required Python packages using pip:

+'''bash
+pip install pandas numpy scikit-learn seaborn matplotlib

 # Revenue Prediction Project

+#File overview:
+requirement
+wiremind
+dataset.cvs - the dataset you will need to download to be able to run the code

 ## Table of Contents
 1. [Exploratory Data Analysis (EDA)](#eda)